feesow/documentation/content/applications/websites/forum.rst

 Karma gains
 ~~~~~~~~~~~

-Karma points are given to the forum's active participants to keep them involved and provide them
+Karma points are awarded to the forum's active participants to keep them involved and provide them
 access to functionalities like voting, commenting, and editing when they reach a certain Karma
 level.